jfrobbins/blog/content/federation/20241219-what-is-a-distributed-social-network.md

 Imagine a world where your social connections aren't bound to one platform.
 That's the promise of **interoperability**.
 Here's how it plays out:

 - **Standards**: Each network uses protocols like ActivityPub (Mastodon), AT Protocol (Bluesky), or the Diaspora Protocol.
 These are the digital handshakes allowing servers to talk to each other.
+Importantly, due to the nature of these protocols, nodes from different networks can communicate as long as they are compatible or use the same protocol.
+This means that, in the future, we could see a much broader capability for these types of networks, effectively breaking down the siloed approach we're all too familiar with.

 - **Pros**:
   - **Freedom of Movement**: Switch servers or platforms without losing your friends or posts.
   - **Wider Network**: More potential connections, enhancing the social experience.